Stratovarius: Hiatus, Stratovarius and Tolkki's departure (2004–2008)

 During this period, tensions were increasing in the band, and in 2004 Stratovarius temporarily disbanded after Timo Tolkki suffered a nervous breakdown.
 A couple of months after the breakdown, Tolkki was diagnosed with bipolar disorder and went into rehabilitation for a period.
 During this time, Timo Kotipelto released his second album with his side project Kotipelto titled Coldness.
 It was also during this time that Stratovarius orchestrated a series of publicity stunts, including Kotipelto being fired and replaced by a female singer named "Miss K" (Katriina Wiiala), as well as Tolkki being stabbed at a concert.
 Eventually, the stunts were revealed to be a hoax, and Tolkki reunited the band to begin work on their next album.
-In 2005, the self-titled album Stratovarius was released to hostile reception by fans.
-Stratovarius featured a very different change in style compared to previous efforts, containing almost no symphonic or neo-classical elements in the music or soloing of Tolkki and Johansson that fans were used to, and did not feature any lengthy epics.
-Tolkki was highly critical of the album, and Stratovarius showed evidence of the band relationship at an all-time low.
+In 2005, the self-titled album Stratovarius was released The album reached No. 4 on the Finnish albums chart as well as the top 100 in six other countries.
+Despite the commercial success it was met with hostile reception by fans.
+Stratovarius featured a very different style compared to previous efforts, containing almost no symphonic or neo-classical elements in the music or soloing of Tolkki and Johansson that fans were used to, and did not feature any lengthy epics.
+Tolkki was also highly critical of the album, and Stratovarius was proof of the relationship between band members at an all-time low.
 Seemingly against Tolkki's wishes, Jari Kainulainen was fired in 2005 following the release of the album for reasons Tolkki said were "so absurd that I am not even [going to] try and explain them here".
-Kainulainen was quickly replaced with Lauri Porra, and in 2006 the band began work on a new album that was tentatively titled R...R..., however, as internal issues increased, the project stalled.
+Kainulainen was quickly replaced with Lauri Porra.
+During this time the band embarked on a world tour and in 2006 the band began work on a new album that was tentatively titled R...R....
+However, as internal issues increased, the project stalled.
 Eventually, the band reached a divide, with Johansson and Porra supporting Tolkki on one side, and Kotipelto and Michael on the other.
 Finally, on 4 March 2008, Tolkki officially declared that he was disbanding Stratovarius: